 The endothelium is the innermost layer of the cornea and is composed to “pump” cells.
 Since the eye is constantly bathed in tears, the pumps are necessary to absorb any extra moisture.
 If the pump function decreases, the cornea because overly hydrated.
 The swollen cornea becomes cloudy with a bluish hue and creates a constant perception of looking through fog.
 In severe cases, blisters form on the cornea surface from fluid overload and can become quite painful.

 Cornea surgeons are experts in all structures on the front of the eye including the cornea, iris, and cataracts.
 A cornea surgeon is a board-certified ophthalmologist who has completed further fellowship training in Cornea and Refractive surgery.
 This field of medicine is devoted to treating problems of the front of the eye such as refractive error, cornea opacity, cataracts, and dry eye.

 As ophthalmologists, we understand that keep the cornea and lens smooth and clear is integral to maintaining great vision.
-An obstruction from a cornea scar, cornea edema, dislocated lens or cataract can preclude the light from reaching the retina in an even fashion resulting in blurry vision.
+Obstruction from a cornea scar, corneal edema, dislocated lens or cataract can preclude the light from reaching the retina in an even fashion resulting in blurry vision.
 In those instances, a cornea surgeon can help by correcting the anatomic deformity.
-Corneal transplant and cataract surgery are the two of the most common procedures performed by a cornea surgeon.
+Corneal transplant and cataract surgery are two of the most common procedures performed by a cornea surgeon.
 LASIK, removal of pterygiums or ocular surface cancer, minimally invasive glaucoma surgery, lens exchanges, and iris defect repair are also very commonly performed by a cornea surgeon.